survivejs/webpack-book/manuscript/output/02_library_output.md

 ## AMD

 If you remember [RequireJS](http://requirejs.org/), you may recognize the AMD format it uses.
-In case we use the `amd` target, we’ll get output like this:
+In case you can use the `amd` target, you’ll get output like this:

 **dist/lib.js**